 Our tutors and facilitators are the hub of our organisation.
 They give their time and knowledge freely, to make U3APP what it is.
 Sharing skills amongst ourselves is the core idea behind the U3A organisation.

 If you have some special knowledge or skill that you would like to share in any format, please contact the Course Coordination Team.
-A Tutor Proposal Form, covering all required details can be downloaded and emailed to [email protected].
+A Tutor Proposal Form can be filled in on-line.
+When you submit the form it will be automatically emailed to the Course Coordination team.

 Below are a series of FAQs (Frequently Asked Questions) which may help you decide whether you want to become a tutor.
 Click on the arrow on the left of a question to see the answer.